-eBay, Wal-Mart warnings stir holiday sales concerns
+EBay, Wal-Mart warnings stir holiday sales concerns

-SAN FRANCISCO (Reuters) - EBay Inc (EBAY.O) on Wednesday joined Wal-Mart Stores Inc (WMT.N) in cutting its outlook for the all-important holiday season, suggesting that the fourth quarter may turn out to be weaker than some analysts predicted as recently as last week.
+SAN FRANCISCO, Oct 15 (Reuters) - EBay Inc on Wednesday joined Wal-Mart Stores Inc in cutting its outlook for the all-important holiday season, suggesting that the fourth quarter may turn out to be weaker than some analysts predicted as recently as last week.

 The warnings from two of the retail industry’s most influential players comes as investors re-assess the state of the global economy after weak data this week from the two largest countries, the United States and China.